Heathridge - Connolly

 Heathridge - Connolly is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-Heathridge - Connolly's population is around 11,710 as of November 2025.
-This reflects an increase of 1,138 people (10.8%) since the 2021 Census, which reported a population of 10,572 people.
-The change is inferred from the estimated resident population of 11,695 as of June 2024 and an additional 58 validated new addresses since the Census date.
-This level of population equates to a density ratio of 1,766 persons per square kilometer, which exceeds the average seen across national locations assessed by AreaSearch.
-Heathridge - Connolly's growth of 10.8% since the 2021 census exceeded that of the SA3 area (8.9%) and the national average, marking it as a growth leader in the region.
-Overseas migration contributed approximately 55.7% of overall population gains during recent periods.
+Heathridge - Connolly's population is around 11,710 as of Nov 2025.
+This reflects an increase of 1,138 people since the 2021 Census which reported a population of 10,572.
+The change was inferred from the estimated resident population of 11,695 in June 2024 and an additional 58 validated new addresses since the Census date.
+This level of population equates to a density ratio of 1,766 persons per square kilometer, above the average seen across national locations assessed by AreaSearch.
+Heathridge - Connolly's growth rate of 10.8% since the 2021 census exceeded the SA3 area's 8.9% and the national average, marking it as a growth leader in the region.
+Population growth was primarily driven by overseas migration contributing approximately 55.7% of overall population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
-For areas not covered by this data and to estimate growth post-2032, AreaSearch utilises growth rates by age cohort provided by the ABS in its latest Greater Capital Region projections (released in 2023, based on 2022 data).
-Future demographic trends suggest a population increase just below the median of statistical areas across the nation.
-The area is expected to grow by 1,346 persons to reach 12,056 by 2041, with an overall increase of 11.4% over the 17-year period.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area released in 2024 with 2022 as the base year.
+For areas not covered, AreaSearch utilises growth rates by age cohort provided by the ABS in its latest Greater Capital Region projections released in 2023 based on 2022 data.
+Looking ahead, a population increase just below the median of statistical areas across the nation is expected, with Heathridge - Connolly expected to grow by 1,346 persons to 2041 based on the latest annual ERP population numbers reflecting an increase of 11.4% in total over the 17 years.

 Frequently Asked Questions - Population

-What is the latest population estimate for Heathridge - Connolly?
+What is the latest population estimate for the Heathridge - Connolly SA2?

-How has the population in Heathridge - Connolly changed since 2021?
+How has the population in the Heathridge - Connolly SA2 changed since 2021?

-What is the population density in Heathridge - Connolly?
+What is the population density in the Heathridge - Connolly SA2?

-The population density in Heathridge - Connolly is estimated at 1,766 persons per square kilometer based on the latest population estimate.
+The population density in the Heathridge - Connolly SA2 is estimated at 1,766 persons per square kilometer based on the latest population estimate.

-Over the past 10 years, the population has shown a compound annual growth rate of 0.5% per annum.
+Over the past 10 years, the population in the Heathridge - Connolly SA2 has shown a compound annual growth rate of 0.5% per annum.

-Population growth in Heathridge - Connolly is driven by: Overseas migration (55.7%), Natural increase (44.3%), Interstate migration (0.0%).
+Population growth in the Heathridge - Connolly SA2 is driven by: Overseas migration (55.7%), Natural increase (44.3%), Interstate migration (0.0%).
 The primary driver is Overseas migration, contributing 55.7% of overall population gains.

 Development